endlos99/xdt99/doc/MANUAL.md

     DONE:
      END

-A label must be alphanumeric and followed by a colon `:`.
-The actual program lines must be indented by at least one blank.
-When used, e.g., as part of a `GOTO` statement, labels might be prefixed with an optional `@` sign.
+A label must be alphanumeric and followed by a colon `:` and start in the first column.
+Label names cannot be reserved keywords.
+The actual program lines must be indented by at least one blank, and contain labels instead of line numbers.
+For readability, a label used in a statement may be prefixed by `@`.

+    COUNT:
+     X=X*2 :: Y=Y+1
+     IF X<10 THEN @COUNT

-In order to tokenize a program with labels, the label option `-l` must be supplied.  `-l` can only be used together with `-c`.
+In order to tokenize a program with labels, the label option `-l` must be supplied.

     $ xbas99.py -c -l nim_labels.bas
+    $ xbas99.py -l nim_labels.bas

+When tokenizing with `-l`, `xbas99` reports any unused labels, i.e., labels which are defined but not used as targets.

-Before tokenizing a program with labels, `xbas99` will apply line numbers to the program similar to what the BASIC command `RESEQUENCE 100,10` would do.
+Internally, when tokenizing a program with labels, `xbas99` will number each line similar to what the BASIC command `RESEQUENCE 100,10` would do and then replace each label by the corresponding line number.
 Consequently, labels are not preserved in tokenized programs, so when we decode a tokenized program with labels, we get line numbers back:

     $ xbas99.py -p nim_labels.prg
     100 REM A VERSION OF NIM